Avinash147-1193/roles-and-permission/README.md

 "# roles-and-permission"

 Sample DB import
-  1.make new db role_based_access_control
+  1. make new db role_based_access_control
-  2. execute
+  2. RUN schema-sample.sql to import dummy roles and permissions

+  USE:
+  username: avinash1@company.com , password: 123456
+  username: avinash2@company.com , password: 123456
+for accessing dummy users, and in index see their role and permissions.

 -------------DB STRUCTURE---------------